peterfairfield/anaxis/t/the_moveable_library.md

 1. Catalogue all works as they go out.
 2. Each library will move in serial.
 This is a lie, Ava plans on moving whatever whereever at any time.
 3. Donations will flow in throughout.
+Several private collections, in particular of Naval Officers have already been moved, prior to finished construction.
 4. Archives will get presorted in several cases: [Bard's Library](/l/bards_libary.md) archives, as well as several other large collections that resulted from previous overflow, in particular the Golem School archives.
 5.